synolia/SyliusSchedulerCommandPlugin/README.md

 * See the list of planned command
 * Add, edit, enable/disable or delete scheduled commands
-* For each command, you define :
+* For each command, you have to define :
   * Name
   * Selected Command from the list of Symfony commands
-  * Based on Cron schedule expression (see https://abunchofutils.com/u/computing/cron-format-helper/)
+  * Based on Cron schedule expression see [Cron formats](https://abunchofutils.com/u/computing/cron-format-helper/)
   * Output Log file (optional)
   * Priority (highest is priority)
 * Run the Command immediately